hudibrian/brianhudicom/content/posts/js-snack-1.md

 ---
-title: "JavaScript Snack #1: Arrow Functions"
+title: 'JavaScript Snack #1: Arrow Functions'
-category: "JavaScript Snacks"
+category: 'JavaScript Snacks'
 date: 2018-11-12
-slug: "js-snack-1"
+slug: 'js-snack-1'
 series: true
 published: true
-author: "hudi"
+author: 'hudi'
-cover: "./images/blog/apple.jpg"
+cover: './images/blog/apple.jpg'
-tags: ["javascript", "snack"]
+tags: ['javascript', 'snack']
-description: ""
+description: 'This is the first installment of what is going to be an ongoing series.
+We will cover small, digestible JavaScript problems or concepts that take just a few minutes to go through'
 ---

 # Intro